freeboardgames/FreeBoardGames.org/src/games/tictactoeplus/instructions.md

 Each time a player takes their turn, there is a 1-in-6 chance of Murti being placed instead of cross or circle.

-Note: The wildcard (the plus) can appear up to a maximum of three times per game.
+Note: The Murti can appear up to a maximum of three times per game.